 When you do a balance transfer an important factor that you must consider is what is called the utilization rate.
 When you transferred the $3000 to a new card, you should have checked that this amount is only 30% of the credit limit on the new card ideally.
 When the amount transferred is over the 30% of the total credit limit then it affects the credit scores of the individual and makes it go down by a certain number of points.
 What most people fail to look at is the ratio between the balance transfer and credit limit.
 This is what determines how much your credit score is going to be affected.
 What you can do in such a situation to avert such issues is to keep the old card open so that your net credit limit is higher.

 To the next question which is about the new high balance on your card, yes you can find options to transfer this complete balance onto a new card with 0% interest and no fees.
 You can also look at some options where there will be no balance transfer fee involved in order to get a better credit limit.
 When you do your balance transfer or when researching options make sure that the introductory period on your card during which the interest rate is 0 is for a year.
-Discover has offers of balance transfer at zero fees and interest for a 6 month period.
+Discover has offers of balance transfer at zero fees and interest for a 6 month period (when the introductory interest rate is over, the ongoing APR will apply).
 There will be other companies offering such deals and at longer periods of time.
 If you do a good search you will be able to find one that suits you without damaging your credit score.